tylerpiercy/content/docs/unit1/query_function.md

 =QUERY(A1:F5, "SELECT A, B, D WHERE C > 10")

 returns only columns A, B, and D from the rows where the value in column C is greater than 10.

-The query is written in the form of a SQL query.
-The query is "SELECT *", which selects all the data in the table.
-The result of the query is a table that contains all the data in the range A1:C5.

 In some cases, you may want to apply multiple conditions to the data.
 You can do this by using the AND and OR operators in the query.
 For example, the following query selects all the data in the range A1:C5 where the value in column A is greater than 10 and the value in column B is less than 20: